HarshRajj/intern-2025-q5/README.md

-# Q5: Chat Memory
+# Chat Memory — CLI Chatbot

-This repository contains the solution for Question 5 of the assignment.

-## Description
+## Overview

-A minimal CLI chatbot using LangChain and Google Gemini 2.0 Flash.
-The chatbot remembers the last 4 user-assistant turns using ConversationBufferMemory.
+This project implements a professional, minimal CLI chatbot using LangChain and Google Gemini 2.0 Flash.
+The chatbot maintains context by remembering the last 4 user-assistant turns, enabling more natural and coherent conversations.

+## Features

+- **Conversational Memory:** Remembers the last 4 user-assistant turns using LangChain's `ConversationBufferMemory`.
+- **Google Gemini 2.0 Flash:** Utilizes the latest Gemini conversational model via LangChain integration.
+- **Secure API Key Handling:** Loads your API key from a `.env` file (never hard-coded).
+- **Simple CLI Interface:** Interact with the chatbot directly from your terminal.

-## Usage
+## Getting Started

 1. **Clone the repository:**
     ```bash